MFM-347/tfs-base/README.md

 @import "https://unpkg.com/@tfs-8/basecss";
 ```

-## Using Specific Sections of BaseCSS
+## Importing Specific Parts of BaseCSS

-Instead of importing the entire compiled CSS file, you can include only the specific sections you need by importing the corresponding files from the `dist` folder.
+Instead of importing the entire compiled CSS file, you can include only the specific parts you need by importing the corresponding files from the `dist` folder.
 This allows for greater flexibility and reduced file size. 🎯🗂️⚡

-### Available Sections
+### Available Parts

 - **vars**: Variables for theming and custom properties.
 - **reset**: Browser style resets.